Our Purpose…

 Specialising in Wayapa® Wuurrk Wellbeing Workshops which allows Professional Learning Participants to engage in Aboriginal perspective and learning through the Practice of Wayapa® Wuurrk.
 For non-Indigenous people, Wayapa® will provide an opportunity to be immersed in the culture to understand Connection to Country, Community, and the Aboriginal Ways of Learning.

 Corporate packages are facilitated to suit individual projects and group sizes.
-Jaz has experience in facilitating corporate packages for University of Wollongong, Australian Arts Council, Department of Education, University of Wollongong (UOW) and TAFE NSW.
+Jaz has experience in facilitating corporate packages for University of Wollongong, Australian Arts Council, Department of Education, University of Wollongong (UOW), UNSW and TAFE NSW.

 Enquire